Informatics Perspectives on Decision Taking, a Case Study on Resolving Process Product Ambiguity: Preparatory analysis of decision

 \subsection{Decision: like collision and unlike inscription}

-An overwhelming majority of papers on decision making has been written by authors who apparently assume that the meaning of the phrase ``decision making'' is unproblematic and is a matter requiring no explicit attention, at least not in their paper. \footnote{An example is \cite{MellersSC1998} and also \cite{HeathfieldW1993}.
+An overwhelming majority of papers on decision making has been written by authors who apparently assume that the meaning of the phrase ``decision making'' can be taken for granted and for that reason requires no explicit attention, at least not in their own paper. \footnote{An example is \cite{MellersSC1998} and also \cite{HeathfieldW1993}.
 Another example is \cite{Keeney1994}, and also the quite philosophical \cite{Dyckman2010}.
 The style of writing of \cite{Keeney1994} is quite common: decision making occurs in situations, which may be considered opportunities for the decider.
 Such opportunities may be recognized and identified, and rather than thinking in terms of the generation of alternatives decision taking or making agents must focus on the generation and survey of values which determine what objectives are to be reached.
 In \cite{Keeney1994} DM stands out as a well-known and ubiquitous phenomenon admitting a flexible range of descriptions and analyses, without the risk that these make no sense because of a commitment to a narrow and specific definition of DM.} In this common understanding managers, consumers, politicians, and doctors, each make decisions, a task for which they may appreciate evidence based support, and moreover a task that admits detailed investigation.

 I will assume that a decision is an act or event of deciding.
 Comparable cases are: an action is an act or event of acting, an explosion is an act or event of exploding, a collision is an act or event of colliding, a transmission is an act or event of transmitting, a computation is an act or event of computing, an execution is an act or event of executing.
 Participation is an act or event of participating.